 In light of these vulnerabilities and challenges, steps can be taken to advance the security of the water sector.
-Some basic IT security practices such as access control, physical security, and operations security can be applied to ICS security.
+Some basic IT security practices, such as access control, physical security, and operations security, can be applied to ICS security.
 However, determining which security controls to select and evaluating their effectiveness requires a process or framework that holistically considers risk across the enterprise.
 An RMF allows an organization to assess risk in terms of impact to overall business operations, instead of assessing risks isolated to particular divisions within the organization.
-The NIST RMF, NIPP RMF, and the NIST Cybersecurity for Critical Infrastruture are three complementary frameworks a water facility can employ to facilitate risk mitigation in a cost effective way [13], [4], [29], [35], [36], [37].
+The NIST RMF, NIPP-RMF, and NIST Cybersecurity Framework for CI are three complementary frameworks a water facility can employ to facilitate risk mitigation in a cost-effective way^{[13], [4], [29], [35], [36], [37].}

-A. NIST Risk Management Framework
+A. NIST RMF

 The NIST RMF was developed to improve information security, strengthen risk management processes, and encourage reciprocity between federal agencies.
-It is a holistic approach to risk, incorporating IT security into enterprise risk management, emphasizing continuous monitoring and linking risks to organizational and executive level operational decisons.
+It is a holistic approach to risk that incorporates IT security into enterprise risk management, emphasizing continuous monitoring and linking of risks to organizational and executive-level operational decisions.
 It is the successor to the Department of Defense Information Assurance Certification and Accreditation Process (DIACAP).
-DIACAP emphasized compliance with patching of system vulnerabities whereas the RMF broadly considers many facets of information system security [6].
+DIACAP emphasized compliance with the patching of system vulnerabilities, whereas the RMF broadly considers many facets of information system security^[6].